-HURIDOCS (Human Rights Information and Documentation Systems, International) is seeking a Communications Intern to start 1 May 2017.
+HURIDOCS (Human Rights Information and Documentation Systems, International) is seeking a Communications Intern to start 16 October 2017 (negotiable).
 This internship can work from our office in Geneva, or remotely online from anywhere.
+The duration of this internship is 6 months and we expect the intern to work approximately 30 hours per week, but both the duration and the schedule are negotiable.

 The Communications Intern will work remotely with the Community Knowledge Manager, as well as other team members to perform the duties listed below.